anfmx/anfmx/README.md

 ###

 <h4 align="left">I'm Anfmx, a beginner front-end developer.
-My main goal is to become a full-stack💻<br>Since 2020, I have tried myself in different areas of programming such as C++ and Python.
+My main goal is to become a full-stack💻<br>Since 2020, I have tried myself in different areas of programming such as Java, C++ and Python.
 What interested me most was front-end development.
 I am self-taught and constantly learn something new every day🎯<br>Since April 2024</h4>

 ###

-<h4 align="left">Currenty learning:</h4>
+<h4 align="left">Currently learning:</h4>

 ###